 Spring in Oslo is the months of March, April, and Mai – by the calendar.
 But since it is the weather that decides, we usually don’t get spring before the end of April or the beginning of Mai.
 A few years ago we had +18C for one week in March, and all snow was gone before Easter, while last year it was snowing on the 10th of Mai (according to my Facebook memories).
-The average temperatures for spring month can be anything from -3C in March to +11C in Mai.
+The average temperatures for the spring month can be anything from -3C in March to +11C in Mai.
 Remember these are the average, and it can be colder or warmer.

 March is perfect for snow activities, and the weather is usually stable with sunny days and a few degrees below zero.
 If you have skipped the part about January and February, I recommend you scroll up and read it.
 The air is also much clearer, days are longer and warmer, and if you go up to Holmenkollen, you can get the most beautiful sunny and snowy views of Oslo.
-You can also visit any museums mentioned in that section, but also the once that are open-air at Bygdøy.
+You can also visit any museums mentioned in that section, but also the ones that are open-air at Bygdøy.

-Easter usually occurs at the end of March or beginning of April, and most Norwegians leave Oslo and go to the mountains.
+Easter usually occurs at the end of March or the beginning of April, and most Norwegians leave Oslo and go to the mountains.
 March is the best time for snow activities in the mountains as well.
-But then imagine you getting the whole Oslo for your self.
+But then imagine you getting the whole Oslo for yourself.
 However, if you decide to visit Olso in March or April, be aware Norway has many public holidays, and everything closes – shops, museums, and even some restaurants.
 We, Norwegians, love our time off.
 Public holidays during Easter are Maundy Thursday and Good Friday, as well as Pentecost Sunday and the following Monday.
 All the shops, some restaurants, and museums close their doors these days.

-In Mai, we celebrate our Constitution Day and if you have the chance to experience that I highly recommend it.
+In Mai, we celebrate our Constitution Day, and if you have the chance to experience that I highly recommend it.
 You will see many Norwegians dress in their beautiful National costumes, called bunad.
 Bunads are different for every region.
 People who don’t own a bunad wear their most festive (in their eyes) outfits.
-If you are lucky with the viewing point, you will also see the Royal Family standing on the balcony waving at kids’ parade.
+If you are lucky with the viewing point, you will also see the Royal Family standing on the balcony waving at the kids’ parade.

 Top things to see and do in Oslo in Spring